It’s the most wonderful time of the year — or is it? The winter months can be anything but wonderful for people with moderate to severe psoriasis.

 Opt for a beachside hotel in Florida as opposed to a ski resort in the Rocky Mountains.
 The Mediterranean Sea, the Dead Sea, and the Blue Lagoon are great overseas options.

-Although you can’t escape the winter by hibernating like a grizzly bear, you can stay warm without making your psoriasis flare up.
+Although you can’t escape the winter by hibernating like a grizzly bear, you can stay warm without causing a psoriasis flare.

 Pay attention to what your body is telling you, and make sure to follow through with your psoriasis management.